ran-isenberg/aws-lambda-handler-cookbook/docs/cdk.md

 ### **CDK Tests**

-Under E2E tests there is a folder `test_infra` for infrastructure tests.
+Under unit tests there is a folder `security` for infrastructure security tests (runs cdk-nag to verify security best practices are kept).

-First test 'test_cdk' uses CDK's testing framework which asserts that required resources exists so the application will not break anything upon deployment.

-Second test 'test_cdk_nag' checks your cloudformation output for security best practices.
+ The test 'test_cdk_nag' checks your cloudformation output for security best practices.
 For more information click [here](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/check-aws-cdk-applications-or-cloudformation-templates-for-best-practices-by-using-cdk-nag-rule-packs.html){:target="_blank" rel="noopener"}.

+Under unit tests folder there is a folder `infra` test_cdk_critical_resources which uses CDK's testing framework which asserts that required resources exists so the application will not break anything upon deployment.